marwaneTRK/Angular-e-commerce-/README.md

 The goal is to showcase how I organize an Angular codebase like a production app, even when some features are intentionally mock/local.

+This repository is also a **free e-commerce example template**: anyone can use it as a starter, learning reference, or base structure for their own Angular shop project.

 ## Why this project

 I built this project to demonstrate: